ZhuMon/Files2Web/README.md

 ## Introduction
 Let you read lots of pdf files more conveniently.
-The program also help you open the doc/docx file by command (`xdg-open` or `open`)
+The program also help you open the doc/docx file by command (`xdg-open` or `open`) The file in root directory (default: where app.py execute) would not be displayed You can put information in `info.txt` in each folder to show information

 ## Prerequisite
 * python3